 It doesn’t help that every time I close my eyes, I can see him swinging from the rafter in our shed.

-Blinking, I push all thoughts of Nate’s suicide attempt to the back of my mind and concentrate on finding an excuse that will get me out of letting his tiny girlfriend drive my pride and joy.
-My Zaffre Blue 1969 Chevy Camaro is my baby—my Harley Davidson Fat Boy a close second.
+Nate snorts and they start arguing over who’s driving.
+Blinking slowly, I watch them for a moment then push all thoughts of Nate’s suicide attempt to the back of my mind and concentrate on finding an excuse that will get me out of letting his tiny girlfriend drive my pride and joy.
+My Zaffre Blue 1969 Chevy Camaro is my baby with my Harley Davidson Fat Boy a close second.
 I restored every inch of that car with my own hands and I haven’t let anyone, but Angelo, drive it—and that was only because he let me take his 1978 Ford Cobra for a spin in return.

 “Um, I… ah, it’s… not…”